temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 This code creates chunks with approximately 512 token for each API request.
 Although the OpenAI token limit is higher than this, this code is conservative to reduce bandwidth for the returned audio bytes.

-After creating string data for your request stream, build an output file in the next steps.
+After building a method to process string data, you'll add code to build an output file in the next steps.

 ### Build a temporary file to store output with `createTemporaryFile`